-My sincere thanks are extended to the Chair, Deputy Chair and all Members of the Partnership Board for their continued support and commitment during the year.
-Grateful thanks and appreciation are also due to the Partnership's own staff and the Proper Officers and their colleagues for their dedicated commitment and support, and also to the many staff within our partner Councils and other stakeholder groups, whose support and contributions throughout the year has been extremely valuable and is greatly appreciated.
+On behalf of the Tactran executive team I wish to record sincere thanks and appreciation to the Chair, Deputy Chair and all Members of the Partnership Board for their support and commitment during the year and throughout the May 2007 - May 2012 Local Government term.
+My own grateful thanks and appreciation are also due to the Partnership's staff and the Proper Officers and their colleagues for their dedicated commitment and support, and also to the many staff within our partner Councils and other stakeholder groups, whose contributions and support are greatly appreciated.